-The Company incurred exploration and development expenditures of \$6,630,222 (2020 - \$1,020,839) on its Nevada, USA claims.
-The Company incurred \$233,908 (2020 - \$Nil) in acquisition costs and received \$25,849 (2020 - \$19,498) in option payments in the current year.
+The Company incurred exploration and development expenditures of \$10,649,574 (2021 - \$6,630,222) on its Clayton Valley Project.
+The Company incurred \$6,443,515 (2021 - \$233,908) in acquisition costs and received \$Nil (2021 - \$25,849) in option payments in the current year.

-The Company's main focus is exploration and development therefore, annual profit or loss is not currently a meaningful measure of the Company's performance or value.
+The Company's focus is exploration and development therefore management believes, annual profit or loss is not currently a meaningful measure of the Company's performance or value.

 The Company's administrative function is largely outsourced to a private company that provides office and administrative services to various public companies on a short-term contract basis.
 The private company is a related party to the Company as it is owned by a director of the Company.
-It incurs costs which are reimbursed by the companies to whom it provides services.